 3. WHAT ABOUT SCHOOL SUPPLIES?

-The Education Foundation of Palm Beach County, which helps low-income students get uniforms, launched Red Apple Supplies during the past year to help give school supplies to needy students, says Laura Bessinger-Morse, the foundation’s program officer.
+The Education Foundation of Palm Beach County, which helps low-income students get uniforms, launched the Red Apple Supplies program to help give school supplies to needy students, says Laura Bessinger-Morse, the foundation’s former program officer.

 Teachers at qualified schools — with at least 95 percent of students in the free- and reduced-lunch program — can get supplies for students and deliver them in the classroom.